interactionprinciples/interactionprinciples.org/CONTRIBUTING.md

 ### Recognition model

-We use a [humans.txt](https://humanstxt.org/) file to acknowledge the humans behind the principles.
+We use a [humans.txt](https://humanstxt.org/) file to acknowledge the humans behind the principles: https://interactionprinciples.org/humans.txt

 ### Our Pledge